ihtishaamulhaq/MachineLearning/README.md

 I took these datasets from different sources like SKlearn / Kaggle.
 <h2>Types of Machine Learning:</h2>

-Supervised Learning: In this type, the algorithm is trained on a labeled dataset, and it learns to make predictions or decisions based on input features.
+<h4>Supervised Learning:</h4> In this type, the algorithm is trained on a labeled dataset, and it learns to make predictions or decisions based on input features.
 Examples include image classification and spam email detection.
-Unsupervised Learning: Algorithms in this category work with unlabeled data, identifying patterns or grouping similar data points.
+<h4>Unsupervised Learning:</h4> Algorithms in this category work with unlabeled data, identifying patterns or grouping similar data points.
 Clustering and dimensionality reduction are examples of unsupervised learning.
-Reinforcement Learning: This involves training agents to make sequences of decisions in an environment to maximize a reward.
+<h4>Reinforcement Learning:</h4> This involves training agents to make sequences of decisions in an environment to maximize a reward.
 It's commonly used in applications like game playing and robotics.
 <h2>Common Machine Learning Algorithms:</h2>

-Linear Regression
+<ol></ol>
+<item>Linear Regression</item>
 Decision Trees
 Random Forest
 Support Vector Machines